 Building and operating a serving machine made from Lego

-This article is a 'work in progress.
+This article is the latest episode of a 'work in progress.
 The serving machine described has been used and updated over a period of several years.
-The machine shown in the background of the first video is a slightly older design than the one described in the building instructions and shown in the second video..
+The machine shown in the background of the first video is a slightly older design than the one described in the building instructions and shown in the second video.
+It used two shafts whereas the latest version, that described in the building instructions and shown in the second video, no longer requires the shaft at the back..

 - Watch a video on how to make those parts.

-(This shows a previous version of the serving machine in the background, but the method of making the parts is unchanged.)
+As explained above, this video refers to a previous version of the serving machine (visible in the background).
+The actual method of making the parts is unchanged but both ends of the shaft now need to be modified.

 The motor shown in the video is an old type geared motor.
 Using this motor is the simplest design and also the cheapest.